cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 ## Outline of this document

-- Section {{ApplicationPerspective}} describes the expected properties of an application using CPace, and discusses in particular which application-level aspects are relevant for CPace's security.
+- {{ApplicationPerspective}} describes the expected properties of an application using CPace, and discusses in particular which application-level aspects are relevant for CPace's security.

-- Section {{CipherSuites}} gives an overview over the recommended cipher suites for CPace which were optimized for different types of cryptographic library ecosystems.
+- {{CipherSuites}} gives an overview over the recommended cipher suites for CPace which were optimized for different types of cryptographic library ecosystems.

-- Section {{Definition}} introduces the notation used throughout this document.
+- {{Definition}} introduces the notation used throughout this document.

-- Section {{protocol-section}} specifies the CPace protocol.
+- {{protocol-section}} specifies the CPace protocol.

 - The final section provides explicit reference implementations and test vectors of all of the functions defined for CPace in the appendix.